sscivier/Github-Copilot-Atlas/README.md

 > Built upon the foundation of [copilot-orchestra](https://github.com/ShepAlderson/copilot-orchestra) by ShepAlderson, with agent naming conventions inspired by [oh-my-opencode](https://github.com/code-yeongyu/oh-my-opencode).

+> **Note:** Best supported on VS Code Insiders (as of January 2026) for access to the latest agent orchestration features.

 ## Overview

 This repository contains custom agent prompts that work together to handle the complete software development lifecycle: **Planning → Implementation → Review → Commit**.
 The system uses a conductor-delegate pattern where a main orchestrator (Atlas) coordinates specialized subagents to efficiently tackle complex development tasks.